-EDCTC is working with SACOG, El Dorado County, and the City of Placerville on the next update of the MTP/SCS (2024 Blueprint), including the coordination of future SACOG led outreach efforts underway in various locations throughout the region.
+EDCTC is working with SACOG, El Dorado County, and the City of Placerville on the next update of the Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS) (2024 Blueprint), including the coordination of future SACOG led outreach efforts underway in various locations throughout the region.
 EDCTC supported SACOG in their preparation of a Corridor Multimodal System Plan grant application for the US 50 Corridor.
 A member of the EDCTC staff will also serve as a panelist for a Regional Trails Implementation effort which is currently seeking proposals.
+EDCTC staff will also be participating in the review of consultant proposals for Regional Mobility Zones planning work set to take place later this year.